cybergu0ck/s2n2s2/README.md

 ## Todo

-1. Add sim center number in the code
+1. Add variables to enable and disable sms and email
+1. Seperate logs into info and error
+1.

 <br>
 <br>